mixpeek/multimodal-tools/README.md

 pip install -r requirements.txt python segment_transcript.py --input path/to/video.mp4
 ```

+---

+## 🔌 Looking for hosted feature extractors?

+If you want to scale beyond local scripts, [Mixpeek](https://mixpeek.com/extractors) offers managed, production-ready multimodal extractors (video, image, audio, and more) you can plug into your stack.

+___

 ## 🤝 Contributing
 Want to add a new tool or improve an existing one?
 PRs welcome.